IL2232-HT2022-HIL/SOFTWARE_DEV/Server-code/README.md

 # SOFTWARE_DEV
-This is where software development for the project course will take place
+This is where server software development for the project course will take place